Option 1: Apply Online for an eCard

 - Present a current picture identification with current address, such as a driver’s license or passport.

 - If your current address is different from the address on your photo ID, you will also need to bring in another document with the current address on it (one example is a utility bill).

 - Anyone under the age of 18 must be accompanied by a parent, guardian, or other eligible adult who has required identification and is willing to assume responsibility for use of the library card and for payment of fines and lost/damaged materials charges.

-- If you use a post office box as a primary address must still show proof of a current home address.
+- If you use a post office box as a primary address, you must still show proof of a current home address.